marrus-sh/Kyrie/CONTRIBUTING.md

   don't need to wait for prior approval.
 However, if the change you're making is a big one, you should probably chat about it with others before merging just in case.

+###  Other changes:

+If a change doesn't affect `Sources/` or the result of a build, then the change may be committed directly to `master`, unless a review is desired, in which case a PR should be opened.
+Examples of changes which fall under this category include:

++ Changes to the live demo (`Demo/`)
++ Changes to tests (`Tests/`)
++ Changes to the KyrieScript Specification (`Specification/`)
++ Changes to the top-level README, to `package.json`, or any similar meta-level file which does not directly impact the source code (including this one)

+Note that any change to `INSTALL.litcoffee` which affects the build process necessarily requires a rebuild, and should be treated as a source&hyphen;level change.

 ##  Licensing and Copyright  ##